ThiagoVSouza/poc/oracle/README.md

 ## Basic Structure

 - the oracle node is only accessed by execution nodes.
-- it simulates a full blockchain. all data is stored in a blockchain format (content+hash / this hash includes the previous hash int it to create a chain).
+- it simulates a full blockchain. all data is stored in a blockchain format (new hash = md5(current_content + previous_hash)).
 - I am not using a database to store information.
 I am creating files to simulate a database.
+- Main files in this folder:

 ```
 The api.php